The Need for Attention

 Maybe we believe that if we make enough noise, we can chase away our personal demons.
 But in reality we know that dressing outlandishly or rapping about our woes or driving fast cars won’t allay our deeper fears.

 We can only hope to defeat obscurity by finding the voice within.
 Because like an iceberg, the biggest and strongest part of ourselves is deep below the surface.
+And we can only address that inner part of ourselves on an individual basis.

 The Search for Meaning